TheoWattman/mini-project-DTek/README.md

 # Pacman

-A Pacman game devloped for the IS1200 course at KTH.
+A Pacman game devloped for the IS1200 course at KTH which ended up winning "Best Project".
 The game is designed for the Chipkit Uno32 devlopment board together with the Chipkit Basic I/O shield.

 ## Running the game